ncatlab/nlab-content/pages/9/3/4/5/5439/content.md

 * table of contents
 {: toc}

-Hilbert module is an abbreaviation both for a Hilbert C\*-module (this entry) and the analogous notion of a [[Hilbert Q-module]] (see there), where $Q$ is a [[quantale]] (or a [[locale]], in particular).
+> Note the term 'Hilbert module' is an abbreviation both for a Hilbert C\*-module (this entry) and the analogous notion of a [[Hilbert Q-module]] (see there), where $Q$ is a [[quantale]] (or a [[locale]], in particular).

 ## Idea